StanfordLegion/legion/tutorial/realm/events/RealmEvents.md

 ```

 ### Expressing Control Dependency
-In this example we demonstrate a control dependency which can be
+In the following example we demonstrate how events can be used in order
-established by means of events.
+to create a control dependency.
 The application creates several reader
 tasks `reader_task` at `line:68` that do nothing more but read an
 input argument `x`.
 We create a user event `event1` at `line:32` which
 used as a precondition for any reader task launch which means that before
 `event1` is triggered `(line:37)` none of the reader tasks will start the
 execution.
 Each task returns an internal event `(line:34)` that is
-stored in a common event pool `line:36`.
+stored in the event pool `line:36`.
 The `top_level_task` waits
-until all the events in event pool have been triggered by calling
+until all the events in the event pool have been triggered by calling
 `Event::merge_events(events).wait()` at `line:40`.

   TODO: Seriously consider either doing a more complex example or doing